Chapter 4 - Rest

 "Sakura…" Kakashi said quietly, running his fingertips over her knees to spread the droplets that had found resting places on her perfect skin.
 "I won't let anything happen to you."

-"What can you do?" she sighed, letting her head fall back to the headrest of the bath as her eyes followed some droplets streaming down the condensation filled window.
+"What can you do?" she said with a jagged sigh, letting her head fall back to the headrest of the bath as her eyes followed some droplets streaming down the condensation filled window.

 "I think you need a drink," he said quietly.